xyflow/xyflow/README.md

 # Edges

-React Flow comes with three [edge types](#edge-types--custom-edges) (`default`, `straight`, `step`, `smoothstep`).
+React Flow comes with four [edge types](#edge-types--custom-edges) (`default`, `straight`, `step`, `smoothstep`).
 As the names indicate, the edges differ in the representation.
 The default type is a bezier edge.
 You create edges by adding them to your `elements` array of the `ReactFlow` component.

 Edge example: `{ id: 'e1-2', type: 'straight', source: '1', target: '2', animated: true, label: 'edge label' }`

-If you wanted to display this edge, you would need a node with id = 1 (source node) and one with id = 2 (target node).
+If you wanted to display this edge, you would need a node with id = 1 (source node) and another one with id = 2 (target node).

 ## Options